 Step 4.
 Turn the material inside out so you have long cylinder that is open at both ends, with the prettier side of the fabric on the outside.

 Step 5.
-Stitch one side and then fill through the other using foam, other kids of fillers or old clothing/material.
+Stitch one side and then fill through the other using foam, used plastic bags, other kinds of fillers or old clothing/material.

 Step 6.
 Finally, once full, stitch the other end.